Midlands Sexual Health Research Collaborative

 To conduct innovative research, provide evidence-based education, mentor students and sexual health professionals, and engage the community in initiatives to support sexual health and wellbeing.

-A healthy sexual life for all people, with access to resources for sexual wellbeing, informed decision making, and empowerment to live a sex-positive life free of coercion and discrimination in a stigma-free environment.
+A healthy sexual life for all people, with access to resources for sexual wellbeing, informed decision making, and ability to live a sex-positive life free of coercion and discrimination in a stigma-free environment.

 The Midlands Sexual Health Research Collaborative values: